TNX-1300

 Cocaine Intoxication / Overdose

-Mid-Phase II — Breakthrough Therapy Designation
+Phase II ongoing — Breakthrough Therapy Designation

 Awarded Cooperative Agreement Grant from National Institute on Drug Abuse (NIDA)